Frank Castle (Marvel Cinematic Universe): Concept and creation

-In October 2013, Marvel and Disney announced that Marvel Television and ABC Studios would provide Netflix with live-action series centered around the Marvel Comics characters Daredevil, Jessica Jones, Iron Fist, and Luke Cage, leading up to a miniseries based on the Defenders.
 In June 2015, Marvel announced that Jon Bernthal had been cast as Frank Castle / Punisher for the second season of Daredevil.
-Steven DeKnight and the first-season's writers had discussed introducing the character in a post-credits scene during the first-season finale, but were unable to due to the way that Netflix then-began auto-playing the next episode during the credits of the current one.
+Steven DeKnight and the first season's writers had discussed introducing the character in a post-credits scene during the first-season finale, but were unable to due to the way that Netflix then-began auto-playing the next episode during the credits of the current one.
 The scene would have seen Leland Owlsley escape rather than be killed by Wilson Fisk, only to be killed by Castle, whose face would not be revealed, but whose iconic skull insignia would have been featured.
 DeKnight felt that this "was the right decision.
 I think there's a better, more organic way to introduce him to the world."
 A spin-off series centered on Castle had entered development by January 2016.
 The series, The Punisher, was officially ordered that April, and the first season was released on Netflix in November 2017.

 DeKnight said this version of Punisher would be "completely the Marvel version", as previous portrayals did not appear under the Marvel Studios / Marvel Television banner.
 He also felt Bernthal's Punisher would not be as "graphically violent" as in the film Punisher: War Zone (2008).